pusateri/canner/docs/tagger-api.rst

         {
            "location": "foo.txt:100",
            "tag": "IPv4 subnet--24.1.2.0/28",
-           "sort name": "18010200/28",
+           "sort_name": "18010200/28",
-           "implied by": "IPv4 address--24.1.2.3"
+           "display_name": "24.1.2/28",
         },
         {
            "location": "foo.txt:100",
            "tag": "IPv4 address--24.1.2.3",
-           "sort name": "18010203"
+           "sort_name": "18010203"
+           "implies": "IPv4 subnet--24.1.2.0/28"
         }
     ]

   The first time a tag is used, it springs into existence.
-Use of 'implies' or 'implied by' is mutually exclusive.
-A "sort name" and "display name" can also be associated with a tag.
+Either 'implies' or 'implied_by' can be used independently or both can be used in the same tag usage for different relationships.
+A "sort_name" and "display_name" can also be associated with a tag.
 These traits of a tag will replace existing traits from previous usages.

 .. _JSON: http://www.json.org/
 .. _RFC 4627: http://www.ietf.org/rfc/rfc4627.txt

-Directory Structure
+Tagger Dependencies
 -------------------
   Taggers are organized in a directory structure which implies their dependency on other taggers.
 The names of the directories are either a tag 'kind' or a qualified tag containing 'kind--name'.